google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/add-splash-screen.markdown

 This becomes especially apparent if you are loading your web page from the network where pages take more than one or two seconds to get any content visible on the homepage.

-To provide a better user experience you can replace the white screen with color and images.
+To provide a better user experience you can replace the white screen with a title, color, and images.

+## Set an Image and Title

+If you've been following from the beginning, you've actually set and image and title already.
+Chrome infers the image and title from specific members of the manifest.
+What's important here is knowing the specifics.

+A splashscreen image is drawn from the `icons` array.
+Chrome chooses the image that is closest to 128dp for the device.
+The title is simply pulled from the `name` member.

-## Set the background color
+## Set the Background Color

 Specify background color using the appropriately named `background_color` property.
 The color will be used by Chrome the instant the web app is launched and will remain on the screen until the web app's first render.

-Simply set the following in your manifest.
+To set the bacground color, simply set the following in your manifest.

 {% highlight json %}
 "background_color": "#2196F3",